 Always start with Colors.
 Determine the level with the Neutral Line.
 Use the Spectrum Colors to adjust undertones and/or overtones, or if you need brilliant color without level adjustment.
 Keep track of the amounts used.
-Once you’ve achieved the color you think works, add Elements according to directions.
-Adjustments can be made to mixed formulas, so if you think it is right but an application shows it is off a level or tone, you can start over and reserve this formula for something else, or add more Colors and Elements for adjustments.
+Once you’ve achieved the color you want, add Elements according to directions.
+Adjustments can be made to mixed formulas, so if you think it is right but an application shows it is off a level or tone, you can start over and reserve this formula for something else, or add more Colors and/or Elements for adjustments.

 Mix in a Mixing Bag.
 Be sure to allow a little air in the bag before mixing so the powders can move.
 Too much air may inhibit mixing.
-Pinch the seal of the bag before mixing to prevent products from escaping.
+Pinch the zip seal of the bag before mixing to further prevent products from escaping.
 Remember, avoid inhalation of dust.

 Add your Element (or a combination) to your Colors in the mixing bag, and mix thoroughly.